 In the last 150 years, several factors have influenced population development, the most important of which important are continual, sometimes intensive, emigration to European and more distant destinations, two world wars and the Homeland War.

-Although the population of Croatia has doubled in the last 150 years, this is low in comparison to other countries (for example, the population of the Netherlands increased three and a half times in the same period).
-The population has on the whole increased, with a particularly high rate at the end of the 19th century, when it entered the first phase of demographic transition, marked by high rates of natural increase.
+Although the population of Croatia has almost doubled in the last 160 years (1857–2021), this is low in comparison to other countries (for example, the population of The Netherlands increased 5.3 times in the same period).
+The population has on the whole increased, with a particularly high rate at the end of the 19th century, when it entered the first phase of demographic transition, marked by high rates of natural change.
 However, in the early 20th century emigration increased, and the rate of population growth fell, while the outbreak of the First World War and the Spanish Flu epidemic led to the first actual decrease in the population.
-After recovering slightly in the 1920s, and there was a second fall in population levels due to the Second World War.
-The growth of the population from the 1960s to the 1980s was slowed by a falling natural increase rate, directly linked to a decrease in the birth rate, accompanied by marked emigration for ‘temporary work’ abroad.
+After recovering slightly in the 1920s, war again followed, and there was a second fall in population levels.
+The growth of the population from the 1960s to the 1980s was slowed by a decrease in natural change, directly linked to a decrease in the birth rate, accompanied by marked emigration for 'temporary work' abroad.
 In these circumstances, the population of Croatia went through an accelerated demographic transition.
-By the end of the 1980s, a low rate of natural increase was noted, which was not at all in line with the rate of economic development.
-With such a weakened population base (particularly reproductive), Croatia faced yet another war in the 1990s, followed by an insecure post-war period, the consequence of which was a third drop in population at the turn of the 21st century.
+By the end of the 1980s, a low rate of natural change was noted, which was not at all in line with the rate of economic development.
+With such a weakened (particularly reproductive) population base, Croatia faced yet another war in the 1990s, followed by an insecure post-war period, the consequence of which was a third drop in population numbers at the turn of the 21st century.
 This decline has further been intensified by emigration, mostly to Germany, Ireland and Austria, after Croatia became a member of the European Union.
-According to official estimates, a total of 4.1 million people lived in the country in 2017.
+According to the 2021 census, a total of 3,9 million people live in the country, with a population density of 68 people per km².

 A long period of depopulation has resulted in many negative consequences, such as the reduction of the core population producing new generations, the reduction of the active working population, and the increasing care needs of the older population; in other words, increased economic and social burdens placed on the State Budget in the areas of pension insurance, social and health care of the elderly, etc.